iamalanf/FacebookWordCloud/README.md

 13. Finally, we can create the wordcloud!
 The Python file "create_word_cloud.py" is used for this purpose.
 This is kept seperate from the "parse_facebook_json.py" at present as this file runs alot quicker.
 For quickly resizing and crudely running Python a seperate file is how I have worked thus far.
 (Could put in main function and reference classes/parsing in future).
 * Run "parse_facebook_json.py" and a "wordcloud.png" file should be created.
 ** I have tried to get the output image to be suitable for A4 paper output.
 Feel free to play with the parameters to tweek to your liking.
 (Please let me know if you find a better way of doing this!).
+* Further work may need doing on removing repeat words surrounded by whitespace and that included when pictures etc are sent.
+But nonetheless, for a length visualisation this should provide a good insight into conversation history!

 ## Bonus Step
 #### Artsy wordcloud